 5. Ladle as many pancakes as possible onto your griddle.

-7. Flip and cook for about a minute on the second side.
+7. Flip and cook for about a minute on the other side.
 Repeat the process until you run out of batter.

 8. Serve stacked high with plenty of maple syrup.